 - Their items come from small bakeries that and responsibly sourced.

 - Their items are high quality and don’t include unnecessary ingredients.

 - You can swap out items in your boxes!

 - Everything needs to be stored frozen so you need space in your freezer.

-You can’t customize your box but there are two different box optionsas of 2023, you can swap out 4 items per box!
+You can’t customize your box but there are two different box optionsas of 2023, you can swap out at least 4 items per box!

 - Cooking time is 25 minutes and it needs to rest for another 20 so the total time is about an hour once you include pre-heating the oven.

 They have two box options: The Bakery Box or The Mixed Box.